Skip to main content

 Are you an older worker who needs help finding a job?

-In addition, the Senior Community Service Employment Program (SCSEP) is here to help.
+The Senior Community Service Employment Program (SCSEP) is also here to help.
 Created in 1965, SCSEP is America’s oldest program to help older adults with low income find work.
 It matches eligible applicants (age 55+) with paid, part-time training assignments for nonprofit organizations.

 Source